 What are the repercussions for Search Advertisers with this New AdWords Display?

-It’s likely Google’s removal of sidebar ads will cause a significant effect to businesses’ search advertising campaigns.
+It’s likely Google’s removal of sidebar ads will cause a significant effect on businesses’ search advertising campaigns.

 “Across the 10,000 searches in the MozCast data set, ads now max out at 7 per page, with a total ad count of 25,755.
 As of February 16, there were up to 11 ads on a page (3 top + 8 side) and a total count of 43,740 ads.
 Google has taken an overall 41.1% drop in AdWords ads in our data set across the past week.”